rauc/rauc/docs/examples.rst

   B_TRY=0

-The initial installation of the bootloader and rootfs on the system is out of scope for rauc.
+The initial installation of the bootloader and rootfs on the system is out of scope for RAUC.
 A common approach is to generate a complete disk image (including the partition table) using a build system such as OpenEmbedded/Yocto, PTXdist or buildroot.